seedhartha/reone/README.md

 ## Configuration

 reone can be configured from either a command line or a configuration file.
 Configuration file, named "reone.cfg", must be located in the current directory.
 See a complete list of options [here](https://github.com/seedhartha/reone/wiki/Program-options).

-## Contribution

-reone is open to potential contributors.
-Contact me at <vkremianskii@gmail.com> if you're interested in taking a particular task from the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap).
-For an overview of the project architecture and other developer resources, visit the [development](https://github.com/seedhartha/reone/wiki/Development) page in the Wiki.

 ## Similar Projects